peytoncordero/DRI25/pandas.md

 - With this command, we are creating a **Pandas DataFrame** object, which is a 2-dimensional labeled data structure with columns of different types.
 You can think of it like a spreadsheet or SQL table, or a dictionary of Series objects.
 - It is common practice to abbreviate DataFrame with “df”, as in refugee_df.
-- When reading in the CSV file, we also specified the encoding and delimiter.
-The delimiter specifies the character that separates or “delimits” the columns in our dataset.
-For CSV files, the delimiter is usually a comma but it can also be a tab.
-- UTF is “Unicode Transformation Format”, and ‘8’ means 8-bit values are used in the encoding.
-It is one of the most efficient and convenient encoding formats.
-In Python, strings are by default in utf-8 format which means each alphabet corresponds to a unique code point.
-Setting the encoding format ensures our strings are uniform.

 <Keywords>
 - DataFrame